 Our Digital Inclusion Program aims to bridge this digital divide by providing high school students across rural, regional and remote Queensland with their own personal digital devices.
 Beyond providing digital access, we also place at the fingertips of future leaders the opportunity to improve their employability and access professional tutoring remotely.

-We have provided 479 students across rural, regional and remote Queensland with the tools to learn and the tools to dream.
+Since 2020, we have provided 479 students across rural, regional and remote Queensland with the tools to learn and the tools to dream.

 The digital divide is by no means limited to developing countries as tens of thousands of students across Australia, particularly in rural and remote regions, do not own a personal digital device at home.
 Caesar Duncan was one of them – an ambitious future leader who dreamt big but needed a digital device to do his talents justice.
 With the tools to learn and the tools to dream, Caesar has been able to apply for qualifications and jobs and is now employed at both the AFL and Cricket Australia.
 Caesar is one of 311 high school students across rural, regional and remote Queensland who we have empowered to take ownership over his educational journey.